LukeGeyer1117/senior_project/README.md

 # Gravity Simulator

 A 3D gravity simulation built with React, Three.js, and Tailwind CSS.
+The gravity simulation takes advantage of direct pairwise force summation and semi-implicit Euler integration to calculate orbits in a stable manner.

 ## Prerequisites